-Living in one of the ASU residence halls provides students the opportunity to make the most of their college experience.
-Special residential communities for freshmen, honors students, and students in particular academic areas offer opportunities and activities that enrich the educational experience.
+Living in one of the ASU residence halls provides students the opportunity to make the most of their university experience.
+Special residential communities for freshmen, honors students, students in particular academic areas, and students interested in a healthy living community offer opportunities and activities that enrich the educational experience.

-The Freshman Year Experience program (see "Freshman Year Experience," page 45) provides a unique environment of classrooms, live-in tutors, academic advisors, and other support services designed to help freshmen develop skills for success.
+The Freshman Year Experience program (see "Freshman Year Experience," on this page) provides a unique environment of classrooms, live-in tutors, academic advisors, and other support services designed to help freshmen develop skills for success.

-Because the demand for campus housing tends to exceed space availability in the residence halls, students are encouraged to apply for housing early (before March 1, 2004) for the best chance to live on campus for fall semester 2004.
+Because the demand for campus housing is high, students are encouraged to apply for housing early (before February 1) for the best chance to live on campus for fall semester.
 Housing is not guaranteed.
 Students must be admitted to ASU before applying for housing.
 Requests for specially modified rooms for students with disabilities should be noted on the application.

 Students will receive residence hall application information with their admission certificate.
-For more information, access the Web site at www.asu.edu/reslife, call 480/ 965-3515, or write to
+For more information, access the Web site at www.asu.edu/reslife, call 480/965-3515, or write to

-RESIDENTIAL LIFE ARIZONA STATE UNIVERSITY PO BOX 870212 TEMPE AZ 85287-0212 Information about ASU Main optional meal plans may be obtained by calling 480/965-3464 or writing
+RESIDENTIAL LIFE ARIZONA STATE UNIVERSITY PO BOX 870212 TEMPE AZ 85287-0212

+Information about optional meal plans on the Tempe campus may be obtained by calling 480/965-3464 or writing